Daftscientist/VortexKit/README.md

 ### 📖 Documentation

-For detailed documentation, visit the [WhirlWind Docs](https://github.com/daftscientist/whirlwind/wiki).
+For detailed documentation, visit the [VortexKit Docs](https://github.com/daftscientist/VortexKit/wiki).

 ## 💻 Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](https://github.com/daftscientist/whirlwind/blob/main/CONTRIBUTING.md) for details.
+Please see our [CONTRIBUTING.md](https://github.com/daftscientist/VortexKit/blob/main/CONTRIBUTING.md) for details.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/daftscientist/whirlwind/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/daftscientist/VortexKit/blob/main/LICENSE) file for details.

 ## 🎉 Acknowledgements

-Thanks to all contributors and supporters of WhirlWind.
+Thanks to all contributors and supporters of VortexKit.
 Your efforts make this project better every day. 🌟